tdulcet/Distributed-Computing-Scripts/README.md

   -W DAYS_OF_WORK, --days-work=DAYS_OF_WORK
                         Days of work to queue (1-180 days), Default: 3.0 days.
-                        Adds one to num_cache when the time left for all assignments is less then this number of days.
+                        Adds one to num_cache when the time left for all assignments is less than this number of days.
   --force-pminus1=TESTS_SAVED
                         Force P-1 factoring before LL/PRP tests and/or change
                         the default PrimeNet PRP tests_saved value.